Linda K Sienkiewicz

 I hope you enjoyed this trip down Howard Street.
 There’s so much to love about Ocracoke.
 Every time my family visits, we discover something new.

 My forthcoming novel, Love and Other Incurable Ailments, is set in Ocracoke.
-Please sign up for my newsletter for updates on publication!
+It will be published by Regal House Publishing in fall 2026.
+Please sign up for my newsletter for updates.

-Filed Under: It's Personal Tagged With: ocracoke, pirates, travel
+Filed Under: Notes on Being Human Tagged With: ocracoke, pirates, travel

 Three Sheets to the Wind: A Pirate Jamboree